 #Twitchy is a work in progress.
 It will not be a serial novel, like TRATR, but a novel.
 There are some familiar characters, as Ender is friend’s with our Perry.
-It will be illustrated and is expected to be finished in 2012
+It will be illustrated and is expected to be complete in 2013

 Amelia stood.
 It was the simplest explanation really; she did nothing else.
 Her back was straight, her hands held gently —not too tight— just below her waist.
 Her reticule dangled from one wrist, resting just behind her hands.
 Her skirt did not sway as she did not twitch.
 She blinked.
 The room was full.
 Nobody looked her way.

 She corrected the angle of her chin.
 It had been too severe.
 She lowered it slightly, and tilted her head gently to the left to balance the flowers in her hair because her girl had put them slightly to the right.

 She smiled gently.
 There was that word again.
 She shook her head.
 Gently, she thought.
 Gentlygentlygently.
 Her shoulders drooped and she lifted and rolled them back gently —no— unnoticeably.
 There, I rolled them unnoticeably, not gently.
 Well gently as well, but more unnoticeably than gently.
 Or perhaps so gently as to be unnoticed?
 Perhaps that was it.
 She twitched.

 “Amelia.” he said quietly.

 He should not be using my common name.
 I am not common.
 He is not common.
 It is not done.
 What if…what if someone heard him?